 Best GMAT Coaching Prep Test Blogs

-- Is Taking the GMAT Hard?
+- What is the GMAT format?